 For specific information regarding the Health Sciences Program and curricular tracks, please visit the College of Pharmacy & Health Sciences web page.

 Each Drake University student completes a Senior Capstone Experience.
 Capstone Experiences allow each student to demonstrate the capacity to bring information, skills, and ideas to bear on one significant project.
 Health Sciences Capstone Experiences include students taking Senior Experience I & II or Senior Research Experience I & II AND Issues in Health Sciences V. All 3 required courses make up the Senior Capstone Experience within the College of Pharmacy & Health Sciences.
 Each experience may take many different forms and will be dependent upon the track of emphasis that has been selected.
 The Issues in Health Sciences courses within the curriculum along with other experiences will allow students to progress to their chosen capstone.
-Each track will be able to cater to their senior experiences to fit the needs of their chosen career pathway.
 Possible capstone experiences may include working with those involved in clinical, pharmaceutical, and/or biotechnology research and development, hospital and health services administration, rehabilitation and therapeutic services, diagnostic services, and other medical practices such as dental, optometry, podiatry, orthopedics, and general medicine.